Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 #### `gnssbridge`

 Activates the direct bridge connection between USB CLI and the GNSS receiver.
+This feature allows to receive GNSS information using native u-Blox M8 protocol.

 Once the bridge is activated, the state of the device changes as follows until reboot: